Posts Tagged ‘Andrew White’

 The Vicar of Baghdad, a documentary by Rageh Omaar and Al Jazeera about Canon Andrew White.

 Canon Andrew White is Vicar of St Geoge’s Church in Baghdad and President of FRRME.
+He is also a Middle East peace negotiator.

 Also see